rajewsky-lab/openst/docs/computational/preprocessing_sequencing.md

 # Preprocessing sequencing data
 After sequencing, you will get basecall files in `bcl` format, or raw reads in `fastq` format (see [sequence file formats](https://www.illumina.com/informatics/sequencing-data-analysis/sequence-file-formats.html) from Illumina's website).
-In the open-ST experimental protocol, there are two points at which sequencing is performed: (1) for obtaining the [sequences of the barcoded library](../experimental/capture_area_generation.md#sequencing-of-barcoded-library), and (2) for obtaining the [transcriptomic sequences of open-ST library](../experimental/sequencing_of_openst_library.md#sequencing-of-open-st-library).
+In the Open-ST experimental protocol, there are two points at which sequencing is performed: (1) for obtaining the [sequences of the barcoded library](../experimental/capture_area_generation.md#sequencing-of-barcoded-library), and (2) for obtaining the [transcriptomic sequences of Open-ST library](../experimental/sequencing_of_openst_library.md#sequencing-of-Open-ST-library).

 We have developed computational tools for processing each of these sequencing rounds.
 By processing (1), you will get a *database* of barcodes and their spatial locations.